What you should know

 When you lease, you rent and use someone else’s property.
 A lease can last from several months to several years.

 At the start of a lease, you make an initial payment.
 You may also have to pay a security deposit.
 After that, you make monthly payments.

-On the surface, leasing can be more appealing than buying.
-You typically get a newer vehicle.
-Your monthly lease payments can be much lower than the monthly payments on a car loan.
-Taxes may be lower because they are based on monthly payments (as opposed to the purchase price).
+Leasing can be more appealing than buying.
+You often get a newer vehicle, and monthly lease payments can be much lower than monthly car loan payments.

-One is the dealer owns the vehicle, not you.
-This means the dealer may place restrictions on who may drive it.
+But there are disadvantages.
+The dealer owns the vehicle, not you.
+This means the dealer may place restrictions on who can drive it.
 You may also have to follow — and pay for — a set maintenance schedule.

-First, a straight lease.
-With this, you return the vehicle when the lease ends and owe nothing more.
+In a straight lease, you return the vehicle when the lease ends and owe nothing more.
 This is rarely used.

 A lease agreement is a legally binding contract.
 Make sure you understand it before you sign it.
 Under the law in BC, the lease agreement must include:

 - a summary of costs

 - all express warranties and guarantees